 The rights, including the liquidation and dividend rights, of the holders of Class A, Class B, Class A1 and Class B1 common shares are identical, except with respect to voting, transferability and conversion (see Note 9).
-As the liquidation and dividend rights are identical, losses are allocated on a proportionate basis, and the resulting net loss per share attributed to common shareholders will, therefore, be the same for both Class A and Class B common shares on an individual or combined basis.
+As the liquidation and dividend rights are identical, losses are allocated on a proportionate basis, and the resulting net loss per share attributed to common shareholders will, therefore, be the same for the Class A, A1, B and B1 common shares on an individual or combined basis.